Nephrim/Regex-Tutorial/README.md

 ### Character Escapes
 An escape is shown by a "\" this is used to escape segments before loading into new ones to prevent interuptions.
 So ours is escaping, (`/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`), right at the end of ([\da-z\.]) before continuing with the statement.
 ## Author
-I'm John or Jack Price and this was an assignment in the coding bootcamp I am currentl
+I'm Keith Whitman and this was an assignment in the coding bootcamp I am currently enrolled